Skip to main content

 Small lessons with big impact.
 Training is broken into bite-sized chunks that fit easily into a busy workday.

-What it is: Focused modules that cover one key concept at a time.
-Often delivered as quick videos, quizzes, or infographics.
+• What it is: Focused modules that cover one key concept at a time.
+Often delivered as quick training videos, quizzes, or infographics.

-Practical example: A data security training course designed as microlearning.
+• Practical example: A data security training course designed as microlearning.
 Instead of a long slide deck, employees get a series of short training videos, each tackling a single scenario like password security or phishing awareness.
-Learners can complete them in minutes to help reinforce key concepts and motivate learners to keep progressing without slowing down daily work.
+Learners complete them in minutes.
+Key concepts stick without slowing down daily work.

 Training that keeps learners engaged by doing, not just reading.
 Interaction turns static eLearning content into experiences people remember.

-Best for: Employee training where critical thinking, communication skills, or practical skills need to be practiced, not just explained.
-It’s ideal for compliance training, customer support, and product knowledge.
+• Best for: Employee training where critical thinking, communication skills, or practical skills need to be practiced, not just explained.
+Ideal for compliance training, customer support, and product knowledge.

-Practical example: A conflict resolution training course designed with interactive elements.
-Employees work through scenario-based learning, practicing how to respond to workplace disagreements.
-Each choice shows different outcomes, with immediate feedback that helps motivate learners and reinforce communication skills.
-This hands-on approach promotes active learning and builds confidence in handling real situations.
+• Practical example: A conflict resolution course built with interactive elements.
+Employees work through scenario-based learning, practicing responses to workplace disagreements.
+Each choice reveals different outcomes.
+Immediate feedback helps reinforce communication skills and promotes active learning.

 Learning that adapts to the learner.
-Content adjusts based on progress, performance, and preferences.
+Content adjusts based on progress, performance, and learning preferences.

-What it is: A personalized approach where the system delivers different paths depending on how learners perform.
-Faster learners can move ahead, while others receive extra support.
+• What it is: A personalized approach where the system delivers different paths depending on how learners perform.
+Faster learners move ahead.
+Others get extra support.

-Best for: Diverse teams with varying skill levels, different learning styles, and learning preferences.
-Works well for professional development programs where employees build both technical skills and communication skills at different speeds.
+• Best for: Diverse teams with varying skill levels, different learning styles, and learning preferences.
+Works well for professional development where employees build technical skills and communication skills at different speeds.

-Practical example: An employee performance review course built as adaptive eLearning.
+• Practical example: An employee performance review course built as adaptive eLearning.
 Managers and staff complete modules tailored to their role.
-High performers move quickly into advanced feedback strategies, while others receive more focus on core communication and goal-setting skills.
-This allows learners to stay motivated and ensures the training objectives fit their growth path.
+High performers move into advanced feedback strategies.
+Others focus on core communication and goal-setting skills.
+Everyone stays motivated.
+Everyone progresses.

 Platform-based eLearning types

 Technology shapes how training is created, shared, and experienced.
-These types of eLearning focus on delivering educational content and guiding employees through a consistent learning journey that’s accessible, scalable, and connected to daily work.
+These eLearning types focus on delivering content through a consistent learning journey that's accessible, scalable, and connected to daily work.

 Smarter training, built faster.
 AI tools reduce the time it takes to create courses while improving polish and consistency.

-What it is: Course creation powered by AI.
+• What it is: Course creation powered by AI.
 Documents become interactive courses.
-Updates happen automatically.
-Analytics highlight what’s working.
+Updates happen quickly.
+Analytics highlight what's working.

-Best for: Fast-moving companies that need to launch employee training quickly without sacrificing quality.
+• Best for: Fast-moving teams that need to launch employee training quickly without sacrificing quality.
 Great for reducing the design and development load on L&D teams.
-You can see how this compares to traditional approaches in our guide to AI-powered training vs. traditional LMS.
+See how this compares in our guide to AI-powered training vs. traditional LMS.

-Practical example: An employee referral program course delivered as mobile learning.
-Instead of waiting for HR to explain the details, employees can open a short, interactive module on their phone.
-The course walks through eligibility, rewards, and how to submit referrals.
+• Practical example: An employee referral program delivered as mobile learning.
+Instead of waiting for HR to explain the details, employees open a short interactive module on their phone.
+The course walks through eligibility, rewards, and how to submit referrals — completed in minutes, anywhere.
 Mobile learners also complete courses 45% quicker than on desktop.

 Training that lives in the cloud.
 Always updated, always accessible, and easy to scale across teams.

-What it is: eLearning hosted online instead of on local servers.
-Employees log in from anywhere, and updates roll out instantly without IT overhead.
+• What it is: eLearning hosted online instead of on local servers.
+Employees log in from anywhere.
+Updates roll out instantly without IT overhead.

-Practical example: A travel policy course hosted on a cloud-based eLearning platform.
-HR uploads the latest updates once, and the content becomes instantly available to all employees worldwide.
-With Coassemble, the same course can be shared directly in Slack, making it visible in the flow of work without requiring another system login.
+• Practical example: A travel policy course hosted on a cloud-based platform.
+HR uploads the latest updates once, instantly available to all employees worldwide.
+With Coassemble, the same course shares directly in Slack.
+Knowledge stays visible in the flow of work, with no extra system login required.

 Choosing the right eLearning type for your team